spinnaker/dcd-spec/README.md

 topology inheritance as variables is being provided as an extension to the dcd-spec.
 You can think of the spec outlined above as the primitives that fancier DSLs can be built upon.

+# faq

+## Q. What are the differences between Template Variables and Pipline Parameters?

+One potential confusing part about Pipeline Templates are the differences between Variables and Parameters.
+Variables are a concept for Pipeline Templates only and are not available at pipline execution runtime, as they're only used during Jinja templating.

+Variables are can be used to help build stages and modify the stage graph prior to execution.

+Parameters are variables that are made available for execution runtime.
+These are the values that are available via the Configuration UI, and are presented when manually executing a Pipeline.

 # todo